angelinas-netizen/market-event-signals-app/README.md

 A headline tells you what happened.

-A market map shows what the headline can touch.
+Market Event Signals helps show what that headline can affect.

 ---